 - Reciprocity in campus-community partnerships, research and creative activity, teaching and learning, and assessment

-Wagner College collaborated with Kevin Bott, associate director of Imagining America, to create a community theater project.
+Wagner College collaborated with Kevin Bott, then associate director of Imagining America, currently Wagner's Dean for Civic Engagement, to create a community theater project.
 In collaboration with more than two dozen Port Richmond residents, including members of Eye-Openers Youth Against Violence and a small group of Wagner College students, Bott conducted a series of workshops that focused on identifying and reducing racial tensions in Port Richmond.
 Participants not only had a chance to voice their experiences through these workshops, but they also were able to deepen relationships with their neighbors.

 This project culminated with a theatrical presentation to an enthusiastic Friendship Dinner audience of more than 100 people at Port Richmond’s St. Phillip’s Baptist Church in which spectators interrupted the action on stage to bring about more racially harmonious outcomes by becoming part of the performance.
 They offered alternative approaches to uncomfortable, yet very real, situations.
 The interaction between the actors and the audience helped to make the performance not only interactive but transformative as they offered other stories.
 Building on that successful event, similar community theater projects have been developed through involvement from community partners and Wagner College student and Port Richmond Scholar Kerri Alexander.
 The Office of University Partnerships in the U.S. Department of Housing and Urban Development recently highlighted this work as part of Wagner College's larger Port Richmond Partnership efforts.